qiang5love1314/qiang5love1314.github.io/_pages/about.md

 # 🧑‍🏫  About me
 I received the Ph.D. degree in software engineering from Tianjin University, China, in 2022, and the M.S. degree in computer science from Dalian University of Technology, China, in 2018.
 I was a jointly doctoral student at ETH Zurich, Switzerland with CSC funding in 2021.

 I am currently a Lecturer with the School of Cyberspace Science and Technology, <a href="https://www.bjtu.edu.cn/">Beijing Jiaotong University, China</a>.
-My primary research interests lie in the areas of Machine Learning, Privacy Protection, and the Internet of Things (IoT).
+My primary research interests lie in Machine Learning, Privacy Protection, and the Internet of Things (IoT).
 Additionally, I engage in research related to Computer Vision, focusing on encryption algorithms based on chaos theory.
-My work is driven by a passion for leveraging artificial intelligence to address and solve real-world problems.
+My passion for leveraging artificial intelligence to address and solve real-world problems drives my work.

 I am committed to fostering collaboration and knowledge sharing within the academic community and beyond.
 By integrating interdisciplinary approaches, I strive to contribute to the evolution of intelligent systems and their applications in solving complex challenges.